Healy questions 'strange decisions' in Riga draw

 "In football, of course, you get strange decisions.
 We didn't deal with the corner and got punished."

-Healy added his team "didn't do enough" to stop Ziga Lipuscek's last-gasp equaliser, which denied Linfield, who are aiming to become the first Irish Premiership side to reach the group stage of European competition, a famous win.
+Healy added his team "didn't do enough" to stop Ziga Lipuscek's last-gasp equaliser which denied Linfield, who are aiming to become the first Irish Premiership side to reach the group stage of European competition, a famous win.

 However the former Northern Ireland striker said the "application and attitude" of his players was "incredible" as the Blues look to land the 2.9m euro windfall that would come with qualification.